18VAC50-22-260. Filing of charges; prohibited acts.

 3. Failure of the responsible management, designated employee, or qualified individual to report to the board, in writing, the suspension or revocation of a contractor license by another state or conviction in a court of competent jurisdiction of a building code violation.

-6. Misconduct in the practice of contracting or residential building energy analyses.
+6. Misconduct in the practice of contracting.

 7. A finding of improper or dishonest conduct in the practice of contracting by a court of competent jurisdiction or by the board.

 8. Failure of all those who engage in residential contracting, excluding subcontractors to the contracting parties and those who engage in routine maintenance or service contracts, to make use of a legible written contract clearly specifying the terms and conditions of the work to be performed.
 For the purposes of this chapter, residential contracting means construction, removal, repair, or improvements to single-family or multiple-family residential buildings, including accessory-use structures as defined in § 54.1-1100 of the Code of Virginia.
 Prior to commencement of work or acceptance of payments, the contract shall be signed by both the consumer and the licensee or his agent.

 9. Failure of those engaged in residential contracting as defined in this chapter to comply with the terms of a written contract which contains the following minimum requirements:

 a.
 When work is to begin and the estimated completion date;

 b.
 A statement of the total cost of the contract and the amounts and schedule for progress payments including a specific statement on the amount of the down payment;

 c.
 A listing of specified materials and work to be performed, which is specifically requested by the consumer;